-The Library provides students and guests a balanced collection of books, magazines, videos, DVDs, books-on-tape and other materials.
+The library provides students and guests with a collection of books, magazines, videos, DVDs, books-on-tape and other materials that are current and support our academic programs.
 Our online catalog is available on the web using any computer with Internet access.
-The Library shares its online catalog with the Jackson District Library (JDL).
-This partnership allows books and other materials to be requested from any JDL branch and sent directly to the JCC Library.
+The library shares its online catalog with the Jackson District Library (JDL).
+This partnership allows books and other materials to be requested from any JDL branch and sent directly to the JCC library.

-The Library offers access to many online databases for magazine, journal and newspaper citations.
+The library offers access to many online databases for magazine, journal and newspaper citations.
 Several of these databases provide instant full-text access.
 Specialized databases are available covering such fields as nursing, education, science, psychology, business, and sociology.
 Reference librarians are always available to help you find the best resources for your needs.

-The Library offers an extensive interlibrary loan program.
+Make use of our online reference service.
+The library offers an extensive interlibrary loan program.
 Articles, books and videos can be requested directly online or at the library.

-The Library is located in William Atkinson Hall, our new information technology building, on main campus.
+The library is located in William Atkinson Hall, our new information technology building, on the Jackson campus.
+Students may check out notebook computers to use any where in Atkinson Hall's high-speed wireless environment.
+The library features breakout rooms for quiet study and group work.

+Library services are also available at Hillsdale and JCC @ VO-TECH.
 For information call 517.796.8622 or visit the JCC web site.